KunalGeed/recipes-etl/README.md

     - Run the script using the command `python etl.py`.
     - You can open the file in your code editor and run the file that way, incase terminal in not working for you.
     - This will execute the script, extract recipes with "Chilies" as an ingredient, determine difficulty, and save the resulting dataset as `test_output.csv`.
+    - If you want to search for a different ingredient, please open etl.py.
+On line 48 you can edit the variable `target_word` to whatever you want.

 3. **Output:**
     - The script will create a CSV file, `test_output.csv`, containing the filtered and processed recipes.
 The version generated on my local machine is in `output_file.csv.